- Breadalbane Academy, Breadalbane Community Campus, Crieff Road, Aberfeldy, PH15 2FJ

 The Academy has a long and distinguished history, dating back to the 19th Century, which is complemented by our current high levels of attainment, reflected in our 2018 placing within the Sunday Times top performing 50 state schools in Scotland.
 We are an all-through school, catering for pupils aged 2 to 18, with a wide catchment stretching from the stunning wilderness of Rannoch Moor in the west to the bustling towns of Dunkeld and Pitlochry in the east.

 The school also has a Gaelic Medium provision in the primary which extended into secondary in session 2018/19, and we therefore welcome applications from Gaelic speakers.

 In our most recent HMIE inspection the school was graded 'very good' in three out of five categories and 'good' in the remaining two.
 The school was particularly praised for its positive ethos underpinned by excellent staff-pupil relationships.
-These attributes were again picked up by a Nursery inspection (February 2017), which praised our nurturing environment and quality of leadership.
+These attributes were again picked up by a recent Nursery inspection (February 2017), which praised our nurturing environment and quality of leadership.
 The school was visited by a local authority team in May/June 2018 which also resulted in a very positive report which can be seen on the school website.

 Our state of the art Community Campus opened in December 2010 and provides an exceptional learning and working environment for pupils and staff, making ours one of the best equipped schools in Scotland.
 Our facility boasts a 25m swimming pool, an astroturf playing surface, a recording studio, a dance studio, and excellent ICT resources.